• Welcome to Raising Teens Today!

 Throughout it all, I couldn’t help but wonder…

 Maybe middle school is meant to prepare our kids for adulthood.
-Maybe it’s meant to teach them to face adversity, learn to stand on their own two feet, find their voice and muster up the courage to push back when someone pounces (verbally, that is).
+Maybe it’s meant to teach them to face adversity, learn to stand on their own two feet, find their voice, and muster up the courage to push back when someone pounces (verbally, that is).

 For me, despite the lessons I knew my daughter was learning along the way, I found it hard to sit back and calmly listen to the stories my daughter was telling me and, frankly, I didn’t handle the malice my daughter was being subjected to very well.
 As hard as I tried to dig down deep for patience, my inherent “mama bear” instincts were on the verge of unleashing on the next mean girl who crossed my daughter’s path.

 Fast forward a few years and, thankfully, my girls survived middle school with all its heavy drama.
-Reflecting back on those tumultuous days I only wish I knew then what I know now.
+Reflecting back on those tumultuous days, I only wish I knew then what I know now.
 It would have made things so much easier.
 I could have been a better mother to my girls when they needed me.
 I certainly could have handled things a little differently.

-If you’re the parent of a daughter who’s dealing with a mean girl in middle school, here are a few lessons learned while in the trenches that might help you navigate your way through this turbulent time in your daughter’s life and equip your daughter with the tools she needs to rise above it.
+If you’re the parent of a daughter who’s dealing with a mean girl in middle school OR high school, here are a few lessons learned while in the trenches that might help you navigate your way through this turbulent time in your daughter’s life and equip your daughter with the tools she needs to rise above it.

 Understanding the Profile of a Mean Girl

-If you read books about how to deal with mean girls you’ll find a common thread.
+If you read books about how to deal with mean girls, you’ll find a common thread.
 Quite often, mean girls have an underlying need to belong stemming from low self-esteem.
 They typically possess a very unhealthy attitude toward competition and have a high level of mistrust for others.

-They’ll often go to great lengths to put others down just to make themselves feel better – particularly those who they feel could be direct competition to them.
+They’ll often go to great lengths to put others down just to make themselves feel better, particularly those who they feel could be direct competition to them.
 In essence, it’s nothing more than a façade to cover up her imperfections.
 Frankly, it’s quite sad that mean girls feel the need to lash out the way that they do.
 Little do they know that most kids really don’t want to be around them, but only do so to avoid becoming the next target of her spite.

 Mean Girls Use Relationships as Weapons

-When a mean girl strikes she uses relationships as a weapon to gain power, influence and hierarchy status.
-She’ll inflict emotional pain through social alienation, ostracizing, rumors to taint someone’s reputation, gossip and calculated nasty remarks to keep others off-balance.
-With social media serving as nothing more than a playground for mean girls, it makes it even easier for them to strike on Facebook, Instagram, Snapchat or Twitter leaving a lasting and painful mark on unsuspecting victims.
+When a mean girl strikes, she uses relationships as a weapon to gain power, influence, and hierarchy status.
+She’ll inflict emotional pain through social alienation, ostracizing, rumors to taint someone’s reputation, gossip, and calculated, nasty remarks to keep others off-balance.
+With social media serving as nothing more than a playground for mean girls, it makes it even easier for them to strike on Facebook, Instagram, Snapchat, or Twitter, leaving a lasting and painful mark on unsuspecting victims.

 Why Mean Girl Attacks Spike in Middle School

 In elementary school, everyone seems to get along.
 Life is just simpler.
 By the time middle school rolls around, however, it’s all about vying for position in the hierarchy of popularity.
-No one wants to be down at the bottom of the hierarchy, everyone “wishes” they could be at the top, and most kids end up somewhere in the middle.
+No one wants to be down at the bottom of the hierarchy; everyone “wishes” they could be at the top, and most kids end up somewhere in the middle.
 And, everyone, no matter where they fall in the hierarchy, has a burning desire to “fit in.”

 Middle school is the only time in your child’s life when they’ll fight to become independent while striving to look like, and even perhaps act like, everyone else.
-Mean girls, particularly, will do anything and everything they have to – from lying, gossiping, teasing and starting rumors – to position themselves at the top of the hierarchy.
+Mean girls, particularly, will do anything and everything they have to – from lying, gossiping, teasing, and starting rumors – to position themselves at the top of the hierarchy.
 And, because teen self-esteem at this age is typically fragile, it makes it fairly easy for mean girls to rattle unsuspecting girls.

 What You Can Do To Help Your Daughter

-Listen, Validate and Don’t Overreact (Unless Necessary)
+Listen, Validate, and Don’t Overreact (Unless Necessary)

 When your daughter walks in the door after school with an unsettling mean girl story, the most important thing you can do to help is to validate her feelings and listen far more than you talk.
 Whatever you do, try not to overreact.
 Your daughter is upset enough.
 The last thing she needs is to have you ranting about how you’re going to call the mother and give her a piece of your mind, which, by the way, is your daughter’s absolute worst fear.